 JavaScript Date Format

-With my date formatter, I've tried to take the best features from both, and add a little sugar of my own.
+With my date formatter, I've tried to take the best features from both, and add some sugar of my own.
 It did end up a lot like the ColdFusion implementation though, since I've primarily used CF's mask syntax.

 Before getting into further details, here are some examples of how this script can be used: